-On December 27, 2016, the Board approved the budgets for the General Fund, the Road and Bridge Special Revenue Fund, the Human Services Special Revenue Fund, the Solid Waste Special Revenue Fund, and the Debt Service Fund.
+On December 26, 2017, the Board approved the budgets for the General Fund, the Road and Bridge Special Revenue Fund, the Human Services Special Revenue Fund, the Solid Waste Special Revenue Fund, and the Debt Service Fund.
 A budget is not adopted for the Ditch Special Revenue Fund because it is based on special assessments which cannot be determined.
-Similarly, the Forfeited Tax Special Revenue Fund is not budgeted due to the fact that financing is based on tax-forfeited properties; therefore, expenditures cannot be determined.